edgelesssys/constellation/debugd/README.md

 Remember to use single quotes for the password.

+You will also need to increase the memory size of QEMU to 4GB.

 ### debugd images

 For a full list of image naming conventions and how to retreive them check [image version documentation](/.github/docs/README.md#image-versions)